jonnyhoeven/workshop/WORKSHOP.md

 - Browse to [argocd.k3d.local](https://argocd.k3d.local)
 - username: `admin`
-- password: `password from previous command`.
+- password: `password from previous command`

-Normally we would delete this initial secret after using it, and set a new admin password.
-For now we'll keep it as is
+Normally we would delete this initial secret after using it, and set a new admin password, Ffr now we'll keep it as is.

-- This repository includes a [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file
+- This repository includes an [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file.

-- Update the repo url in this file to your forked repository
+- Update the repo url in this file to your forked repository.

-- Apply the Repository using kubectl
+- Apply the Repository using kubectl.

 ```bash
 kubectl apply -f ./namespace/argocd/repository/argocd.Repository.yaml -n argocd